mariomuja/bookkeeping/docs/TEST_RESULTS.md

 These are auto-generated tests that fail because they need additional HttpClient setup.
 They don't affect functionality:

 1. `AppComponent should create` - Missing HttpClient provider
-2. `AppComponent should have the 'BookKeeper Pro' title` - Missing HttpClient provider
+2. `AppComponent should have the 'International Bookkeeping' title` - Missing HttpClient provider
 3. `AppComponent should render title` - Missing HttpClient provider

 **Resolution**: These can be fixed by adding `HttpClientTestingModule` to the test bed, but the actual app works perfectly.